scott-yjyang/DiffMICv2/README.md

 ## News
 - 24-01-26.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.
 - 25-06-25. ❗❗Update on Code.
 Welcome to taste.😄
+- 25-06-15.
+The paper has been listed as IEEE TMI Popular Paper of May 2025.
-- 25-05.
-The paper has been released on arXiv.
+- 25-01-15.
+The paper has been accepted by IEEE Transactions on Medical Imaging.

 ## Abstract